 Typically job search plan includes:

-- A job search schedule for when you aim to complete certain responsibilities.
+- A job search schedule that keeps you on track with your responsibilities.

-- A list of boards, networking events, company websites, and recruitment agencies to use.
+- A go-to list of boards, events, company sites, and recruiters you’ll use.

 Why to make a job search plan?